manojv022/Python/Notes.md/data type.md

  `4. name , india , mumbai = String literal`

 - ### The main purpose of data types is that to allocate sufficient amount of memory space for input of the program.
+- This input repersent the type of data present inide a variable.

 - ####  Data type is allocatie(provide) memory space for our inputs inside our program.
 - #### 1 byts = 8 bits